The following article is archived and is no longer considered up-to-date. Please interpret its content in the context of the publishing date.

 Read a summary or generate practice questions using the INOMICS AI tool

 The following is an analysis of data taken from the INOMICS Salary Report 2018 - downloadable for registered users here.
 Specifically, it looks at the average salaries of economists working in academia and the private sector across the world.
-It is the second instalment in a series of insights handling the Report’s findings.

 This year’s Salary Report Survey had more respondents than any previous year.
 As a result, its data is more diverse, representing the salary information, highest academic degree acquired, level of seniority, work experience and job type of over 2000 economists from 116 countries.
 The geographical extension of the sample from previous reports has facilitated a more sophisticated analysis of salary trends across a wider range of countries, and, in turn, has made possible a more revealing comparison between said regions – the theme of this insight.
 These geographical assessments can also be viewed against trends in time.
 For example, wages in certain areas can be seen increasing since 2016, while elsewhere the reverse is taking place.
 For an economist looking to settle down, particularly in the mid to long term, such patterns could be of huge importance to their decision-making.